cambiotraining/dataviz-figdesign/README.md

 # Data Visualisation and Figure Design
-Supporting material for the Data Visualisation and Figure Design sessions, which are part of the Widening Participation Summer School 2021 (Cambridge University, July - August 2021).
+Supporting material for the Data Visualisation and Figure Design sessions, which are part of the Experience Postgraduate Life Sciences summer school (Cambridge University, July - August 2022).